MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 ## Power Automate capacity add-ons

-A capacity add-on is object-centric: it's allocated to a Power Automate object (cloud flow, machine) and it provides this object specific autonomous entitlements (regardless of the user licenses owned by makers interacting with the object).
+A capacity add-on is object-centric: it's allocated to a Power Automate object (cloud flow, machine, hosted machine, hosted machine group) and it provides this object specific autonomous entitlements (regardless of the user licenses owned by makers interacting with the object).
 Its role is exactly identical to a [capacity license](types.md#standalone-capacity-licenses).

 ![Power Automate capacity add-ons](../media/RPA-license/capacity-add-ons-2.png)